ACCA Vs CA: Which is Better for Your Career?

 CA Eligibility Criteria

 Candidates who want to study CA need to follow either of the two routes, the CA Foundation Route or the CA Direct Route.
-We have mentioned the criteria for both routes along with a few exemptions.
+We have mentioned the criteria for both routes along with the requirements to appear for the CA Final exam.

 ACCA Eligibility Criteria